AndreCorreia-delft/LIFTempDependence/README.md

 [![MATLAB](https://img.shields.io/badge/Code*MATLAB*orange)](https://www.mathworks.com/products/matlab.html)

-This repository provides MATLAB code for analyzing the **temperature dependence of laser*induced fluorescence (LIF)** signals in gas*phase species, with a particular focus on NO and OH.
+This repository provides MATLAB code for analyzing the **temperature dependence of laser-induced fluorescence (LIF)** signals in gas*phase species, with a particular focus on NO and OH.
 It simulates excitation spectra across a defined temperature range and evaluates the temperature sensitivity of selected absorption transitions.

 ## Description